Rowaling Legacy Project – 1971-2021 (2023)

 Nils Faarlund would return to Norway to further develop and cement his role as a leader in Norwegian mountaineering and the friluftsliv outdoor life (outdoor education) traditions.
 The Norwegian School of Mountaineering he had started in 1967 has been an influence locally and abroad for fifty years.

 All three men would acknowledge their time spent with the Sherpa people and Tibetan Buddhism as major influences in shaping their worldview.
-All three men, professionally in their prime in 1971, have shaped the lives of colleagues and the public for decades as advocates for cultural change towards our ecologically imperative.
+Each have shaped the lives of colleagues and the public for decades as advocates for cultural change towards our ecologically imperative.

 A television documentary was made from the footage taken by Sigmund and shown on Norwegian television.
 The film was subsequently used to tell the Tseringma 1971 story in lectures and seminars in the 70s.
 The anti-expedition message remained notable for some years but the weight of summiting expeditions and disregard for sacred places in Nepal and the world deadened its lasting impact.
-I think it can be said that the film and the story slowly drifted into obscurity,
+I think it can be said that the film and the story slowly drifted into obscurity in a global context but not within the Norwegian mountaineering community.

 I stumbled onto the anti-expedition story in a university library.
 Pursuing a rare Arne Naess english article in the early 1980’s, I found in the same journal, North American Review (Summer, 1974), the Sigmund Kvaloy paper, “Ecophilosophy and Ecopolitics: Thinking and Acting in Response to the Threat of Ecocatastrophe.”